-ROWC history.
+ROWC History

 The History of Our Club.

-On November 8, 1902, fourteen Royal Oak women gathered together at the home of Mrs. Frances Lathrup Martin for the purpose of forming a study club to be named the Royal Oak Woman’s Club.
+On November 8, 1902, fourteen Royal Oak women gathered together at the home of Mrs. Francis Lathrup Martin for the purpose of forming a study club to be named the Royal Oak Woman’s Club.
 A Constitution and Bylaws were drawn up and Mrs. Martin was elected the first president.
 (Mrs. Martin was in office only three months when she was tragically killed by a train at the railroad crossing at Fourth Street).

 The History of Our Building